If you love sweets, you probably identified yourself with the following expression at least once:

 Jumping from Carnival to Christmas, we make the acquaintance of many other treats: the cosi chini (literally “stuffed things”) are one of them, very small cakes made of stuffed shortcrust pastry.
 There are two kinds, based on the filling and the topping: the ones filled with dried figs and covered in white icing and the ones filled with zuccata (a typical Sicilian product mostly made of candied pumpkin) and covered in powdered sugar.

-The name of these sweets is typical of Castelbuono and follows a flawless linguistic logic, that of the cosi duci (sweet things), an expression used for sweets in general.
+The name of these sweets is typical of Castelbuono and follows a flawless linguistic logic, that of the cosi duci (sweet things).
+It’s an expression used for sweets in general.
 Therefore, other than the cosi chini, we have the cosi i Pasqua (“Easter things”), traditional Easter cookies, close in consistency to sponge fingers and decorated with white icing and mini sugar balls, the cosi i mennula (“almond things”, almond-based cookies) and so on.
 These local delights – and many others – can be found all over town, in cookie bakeries.

 What about the rest?

 All of this is nothing but a foretaste of what awaits you.
-There woudl be so much more to talk about, both old and contemporary, so many pastry shops and bakeries (just to mention a couple of names, the Forti and the Tumminello bakery).
+There woudl be so much more to talk about, old and contemporary, so many pastry shops and bakeries (just to mention a couple of names, the Forti and the Tumminello bakery).

 Castelbuono has an incredibly wide and varied sweets production, rich and full of typical desserts that brighten the table, fill the stomach and of course the heart of its inhabitants and those lucky visitors who let themselves be tempted.